-Figure 6: Selection of sites in 3 stages (Source: SFOE)
+Figure 5: Selection of sites in 3 stages of the Swiss site selection procedure (Source: SFOE)

-Based on the results of the three-stage process, a repository site will be selected for each type of repository (with the option of the two repositories being located at the same site).
-The entire process is expected to last for 20 years and should be completed by 2027.
-It will be followed by the general licensing procedure specified in the nuclear energy legislation.
-The Federal Council will grant the general licence, which will require the approval of Parliament.
+Based on the results of the three-stage procedure, a repository site will be selected for each type of repository (with the option of the two repositories being located at the same site, the so-called combined repository).
+The entire procedure is expected to be completed by 2028.
+If approved by the safety authorities, the Federal Council will grant the general licence in 2029, which will require the approval of Parliament.
 Approval is also subject to a facultative national referendum.
 According to the current timetable it is expected that the repository for L/ILW will become operational approximately in 2050 and the repository for HLW in 2060.

-Stage 1 dealt with the identification of suitable geological siting regions for both repository types.
-Taking into account the safety criteria defined by the regulatory authority, Nagra proposed in 2008 three potential siting regions for a geological repository for HLW and six potential siting regions for a geological repository for L/ILW (see Figure 7).
-ENSI reviewed the documentation and approved the proposed geological siting regions.
-The Swiss Federal Nuclear Safety Commission (NSC) gave its comments on the Inspectorate's review and also approved the proposed siting regions.
+Stage 1 started after the approval of the conceptual part of the Sectoral Plan by the Federal Council in 2008.
+The main goal of this stage was the identification of suitable geological siting regions for both repository types starting with a "white map of Switzerland".
+Taking into account the safety criteria defined by the regulatory authority, the implementer Nagra proposed three potential siting regions for a geological repository for HLW and six potential siting regions for a geological repository for L/ILW (Figure 6) in 2008.
+ENSI reviewed the documentation and agreed with all proposed geological siting regions.
+The Swiss Federal Nuclear Safety Commission (NSC) gave its comments on the Inspectorate's review and concurred with the proposed siting regions as well.
 A broad public consultation procedure was concluded at the end of 2010.
-The Federal Council approved the potential siting regions on the 1 December 2011, thus ending Stage 1 of the site selection process.
+The Federal Council approved the potential siting regions in 2011, thus ending Stage 1 of the site selection process.
+For this stage only clay-rich host rocks were proposed which are expected to meet the safety requirements in Switzerland.